butterngo/CSharpMessageQueue/README.md

 # CSharpMessageQueue
 you using dotnet core version 2.2.0 and signalr core 1.1.0
 # Description
-This is message queue server it's help you delivery message to client visa signlr from microsoft.
+This is message queue server it's help you delivery message to client visa signlr.
 You can using javascript signlr or use signlr client from BE received message.
 # Configuration server
 You need to open appsettings.Development.json and change your configuration or keep it.